Term | ||

 Tangerine |

-British Columbia is home to 42 credit unions and also has the largest number of credit union members in Canada, at 1.9 million members.
-That means just over 40% of all people in British Columbia are members of a credit union.
-In comparison, only 11% of people in Ontario are members.
-Along with having the most assets in Canada at $72 billion, credit unions have a major presence in B.C and offer competitive credit union mortgage rates.
+British Columbia is home to 32 credit unions and 313 branches, with the largest number of credit union members in Canada, at 1.47 million members as of March 2023.
+That’s down from 42 credit unions and 1.9 million members in 2021.
+That means that 27% of all people in British Columbia are members of a credit union.
+In comparison, only 11% of people in Ontario were members of a credit union in 2021.
+Along with having the most assets in Canada at $78 billion, credit unions have a major presence in B.C and offer competitive credit union mortgage rates.

 Vancity is the largest credit union in British Columbia and describes itself as Canada's largest community credit union.
 In addition to fixed and variable rate mortgages, Vancity also offers construction mortgages, home renovation financing, mixer mortgages to share costs with co-owners, and creditline mortgages that have a credit limit that increases as you pay off the balance.
 Vancity’s creditline mortgage would work well with the Smith Maneuver, a strategy that lets you make your mortgage interest tax-deductible.

-Vancity's Shared Success Patronage account is where your profit-sharing rebates or bonuses will go.
-For Vancity mortgages, you'll receive a 0.18% rebate on interest paid on the mortgage.
-For interest earned on registered and non-registered chequing and savings accounts, the bonus is 0.58%.
+Vancity discontinued their Shared Success Patronage program in 2023, which was where profit-sharing rebates or bonuses went.
+For Vancity mortgages, borrowers used to get a 0.18% rebate on interest paid on the mortgage.
+For interest earned on registered and non-registered chequing and savings accounts, the bonus was 0.58%.
+This was discontinued to focus on dividends and community investments.

 Coast Capital Savings is a credit union that describes itself as Canada's largest credit union by membership, with branches and members from Vancouver Island to the Okanagan.
 Coast Capital gives back 7% of their pre-tax earnings to the community through youth initiatives.